codepoke-kk/qwertigraphy/HowQwertigraph.md

 ##### Keyers
 Gregg Shorthand uses exactly the same form for several words.
 For example, THE, THERE, and THEIR are all lazified using the H, which is the TH sound.
 The Qwertigraph needs to know which of those words the Qwertigrapher means, so they are keyed using vowels.
 The most commonly used word is THE, so a pure H is the word THE.
 Adding an O to the H makes the word THEIR.
 Adding an I to the H makes THERE.
 You will see many Qwertigraphy words that end with O, U, and I. You will see a few ending in E, A, W, and Y. These are often keyed words.
 Whenever you see one, you can bet there's an unkeyed lazy form already representing some more frequently used word.

-You can always tell the actual Gregg Shorthand form by looking at The Coach's hint.
-The form in parentheses is the formal Gregg Shorthand form.
+You can always tell the actual Gregg Shorthand form by looking at The Coach or The Editor.
+The "form" is exactly how the word is written in Gregg.

 #### Step: Use The Coach
-##### From the top down:
-The Save log and Clear log buttons allow you to output a text file into the Qwertigraph's folder with a list of every word you could have typed lazily.
-The squiggle in the top right is the word "coach" written in Gregg Shorthand.

-##### The summary at the top means:
-- Typed: The total number of the characters you've typed that had meaning to The Coach.
-Words The Coach does not understand will not be included in this total, so don't expect The Coach to be able to tell you how many Words Per Minute you're typing.
-You'll need to analyze that the old fashioned way.
-- Saved: The total number of characters the Qwertigraph typed for you upon recognizing a lazy form of a word.
-- Missed: The total number of characters you could have saved, had you used a lazy form instead of typing one or more words out the hard way.
-- Efficiency: "Typed" divided by "Saved", which is an indication of how powerful is your laziness.
-Oddly, as you become a better Qwertigrapher, this number may actually go down, since you'll be able to add fewer and fewer "big win" words and begin adding more "daily use" words with smaller and smaller gains.
-- Learning: "Saved" divided by "Missed".
-This number can be driven higher and higher week after week.
-As you use more and more lazy forms and miss fewer opportunities to save yourself strokes, this number will climb.

-##### The numbered lines:
-These are a list of hints with a score.
-The first 4-digit number is the score you could have saved overall had you been lazy every time you used the word.
-The remainder of the line is the hint for that word.
-The first element of the hint is the word itself.
-The first element after the = sign is the lazy form of the word.
-Type the lazy form and the word will be typed for you.
-Within the parentheses is the "formal form" of the word.
-When you begin to write in Gregg Shorthand, you will write the formal form, not the lazy form.
-Often they are the same, but almost as often they are not.
-Finally, within the square brackets is the character savings per instance of the word being used correctly.

-Near the bottom will be found the hint for the last word you missed.
-Keep The Coach open, and you can always see your most recent hint.

-At the very bottom is the progress bar.
-The full dictionary requires about 5 minutes to load.
-You can start using the Qwertigraph immediately, but it and The Coach will miss some rarer words until the dictionary is fully loaded.
+##### Click "Search" in the top right, after typing for a while to see a sortable, filterable (someday) list of all the words you've typed in this session.

+More can and should be written about this, but I'm too tired tonight.
+I rewrote The Coach from the ground up, and the whole documentation thing needs a total rework some day soon.

 #### Step: Use the Editor
 This is really a whole instruction into itself, so I won't do much with it.
 I'll drop a couple hints here for the adventurous.

-- Double click on Editor.ahk in the Qwertigraphy folder to start the editor.
-- Search in any field using regular expressions.
+- Search in any of the top fields using regular expressions.
 So, to anchor your search to match only the beginning of a word or form, prepend a ^ to it.
 To match only the end of a word or form append a $.
 To match any character, use a dot.
 For the more experienced, all the little tricks work.
 - Double click on a row to bring it down to the editing fields.
 - Make your changes to the row and click Commit to add it back to the dictionary after corrections.
 - Click Save when you're done to write the dictionary to the file system.
-- To pick up any saved changes, you must reload the Qwertigraph.